pprotas/notes/software-engineering/algorithms/class-scheduling-problem.md

 # Class scheduling problem

 The class scheduling problem describes the problem of fitting as many classes into a classroom as possible.
-It is an example of a problem that can be solved by a [[algorithms#Greedy algorithms|greedy algorithm]].
+It is an example of a problem that can be solved by a [[greedy-algorithms|greedy algorithm]].

 Let's say that these are the possible classes that can be scheduled: